MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Reset-AzureRmWebAppPublishingProfile.md

 ### Example 1: Reset the publishing profile for the specified web app
 ```
-Reset-AzureRmWebAppSlotPublishingProfile -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"
+PS C:\> Reset-AzureRmWebAppSlotPublishingProfile -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp"
 ```

-This example resets the publishing profile for the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.
+This command resets the publishing profile for the web app named "ContosoWebApp" that is in the "Default-Web-WestUS" resource group.

 ## PARAMETERS